Trolleybuses in Prague: Initial stage testing results

-On 11 April 2021, Prague's public transport company announced the extension of the existing 1km-long wired network.
+On 11 April 2021, Prague's public transport company announced the extension of the existing 1 km-long wired network.
 The plan war to replace all buses on line 140 connecting stations Palmovka and Miškovice by 2021.
 That was later delayed by one year to 2022.
 The final wired network won't cover the whole line but only a selected sections which is why Prague's public transport company now inquires 15 articulated trolleybuses equipped with batteries.

 Based on the results from the testing done in between October 2017 and April 2018, it was also requested the new buses to operate the route 140 should be able to charge their batteries faster, thet they should have a better acceleration running off wires on steep hills, and they should also be able to charge statically in depots.

 Electrification of the Palmovka - Čakovice section

 On 17 October 2018, the newspaper Pražský deník published an article on the current state of the trolleybus network extension plans mentioned in Initial stage testing results above.
 It was expected the wired sections would be built in 2020-21 and construction would take approximately 12 months.
-Approximately half of the bus line 140 was projected to be wired (8 Km).
+Approximately half of the bus line 140 was projected to be wired (8 km).

 However a construction permit was only issued at the end of February 2021 so the work on the line (two individual sections) began on 10 January 2022, which has been merged with a reconstruction of Prosecká Street in the first quarter of 2021 as well as bus stop reconstructions on Tupolevova street slightly later that year.

 Overall, three substations will be provided to enable operations on the line, two to power the line itself and one for static vehicle charging in the Klíčov depot.
 Interestingly, a substation in Letňany is an abandoned substation originally used by trolleybuses.
 The other one had already been built during the initial testing and is being upgraded to allow full operation.
 So in the end the only new substation is built right for the operation of line 58 is the one in Klíčov depot.